How to Double the Life of Your Furnace

 Change a Furnace Filter

 Your furnace may be big, bulky, and perform one of the most essential tasks in your home, but that doesn’t mean it needs to be intimidating.
-Many regular maintenance tasks can be done by homeowners and changing the furnace filter is a simple one that will save money and prolong the life of your furnace.
+Many regular furnace maintenance tasks can be done by homeowners and changing the furnace filter is a simple one that will save money and prolong the life of your furnace.
 Here’s how.

 Make Sure the Chimney Exhaust Flue is Clear